putaindecode/putaindecode.io/content/en/articles/js/react/unit-testing.md

 **Your tests don't need to check that your `onClick` prop will be executed when you click on a DOM element.**
 _React probably have tests to cover this._

-You only need to test that the `onClick` prop value will do what do want.
+You only need to test that the `onClick` prop value will do what you want.
 So if you have something like `onClick={ yourCallback }`, just call directly `yourCallback()` in your test just before your comparison.
 That's enough!

-If you need want to go deeper, you might also read:
+If you want to go deeper, you might also read:
 - [_Unit testing React components without a DOM_](https://simonsmith.io/unit-testing-react-components-without-a-dom/),
 by Simon Smith, that covers the same topic without the simplicity of the JSX comparisons,
 - [_How we unit test React components using expect-jsx_](https://blog.algolia.com/how-we-unit-test-react-components-using-expect-jsx/)
-on Algolia blog, that explain why they choose and create tools for this approach.
+on Algolia blog, that explains why they choose and create tools for this approach.

-With all those examples, we hope you will stop being afraid to test your code and will not hesitate to cover with some tests all your React components 😍.
+With all those examples, we hope you will stop being afraid to test your code and will not hesitate to cover all your React components with tests 😍.